 What seems bad at a time, could be for our luck, and the other way round, and so on.

-Yahweh ("I Am") appears as a veal-eater to Abraham (Genesis 18;1-10).
-Today many other sorts of food have been made widely available, for example Brussels sprouts.
+Many sorts of food have been made widely available, for example Brussels sprouts.

 From South America and Meso-America come amaranth (flour) avocado pears, bootle gourda, Brazil nuts, cashew nuts, cassava, cerimans, cerimoyas, chayote, chia seeds (salvia hispania), cocoa, fuchsia berries, guava fruita, oca, papaya, passion fruit, peanuts, pineapplea, prickly pears, runner bean, sapodilla fruit, squashes and pumpkins, string beana, sunflower seeds, sweet corn (maize), sweet pepper, sweet potatoes, tamarillo and tomatoes,